sudmantlab/loco-pipe/README.md

 We also provide an extensive [user’s manual](manual/README.md) with detailed description of each step of the pipeline for easy reference.
 Tips and suggestions are also included in this document.

+We **strongly** advise users to take advantage of these resources (as well as other resources such as the [ANGSD manual](https://www.popgen.dk/angsd/index.php/ANGSD) and our [beginner’s guide to lcWGS](https://doi.org/10.1111/mec.16077)) to gain a good understanding of loco-pipe, the software it uses, and lcWGS data analysis in general while you are using loco-pipe. **Using this pipeline as a black box can lead to spurious results and erroneous conclusions.**

 ## Setting up the pipeline